kdombrosky/note-taker/README.md

 # Note-Taker

 ## Description
-This is an Express app deployed on Heroku, that allows users to write, save, and read notes from the server's database.
+This is an Express app deployed on Heroku, that allows users to write, save, and read their own notes from the server's back-end.
 <br/><br/>

 ![Note-taker preview]()